 Hillsborough Castle & Gardens

 Hillsborough Castle is one of the most beautiful, and interesting historic properties in Northern Ireland.
-Hillsborough is the official residence of the Royal Family when they are in Northern Ireland, and has also been used as the residence for the Secretary of State since the 1970s.
-The House is a large two-storey late Georgian mansion, and the State Rooms on the ground floor are open to the public.
-The House looks out over the beautiful gardens, formal and informal, which are filled with exotic plants, mature specimens and modern commemorative trees.
+It’s the official residence of the royal family when they’re in Northern Ireland and has also been home to the Secretary of State since the 1970s.

-The Castle is a ‘working’ building, serving as the venue for official royal and state functions.
-It is set in 96 acres of ornamental grounds, much of which was developed from the 1760s onwards.
-The different styles and eras of development are still distinguishable and the grounds offer significant contrasts of woodland, waterways, and formal and informal gardens with trimmed lawns and meadows as well as specimen trees and rare plants.
+The Castle is set in 100 acres of breath-taking gardens, developed from the 1760s onwards.
+The different styles and eras of development are still distinguishable and the grounds offer significant contrasts of woodland, waterways, gardens with trimmed lawns and meadows as well as specimen trees and rare plants.

 Open for public tours: